 I'm still questioning the reasons for this 'safe' feeling.
-It must be partly because we recognise the sudden sounds and sights which happen.
+It must be partly because we can recognise the sudden sounds and sights which happen.
 We can recognise and understand cause and effect; other animals react spontaneously in fear.

-To what extent is it because of generally 'knowing' things are safe?
+So, to what extent is the safety effect because we 'know' things are safe?

 QuestionsCould panoramic sensing be used as therapy for vulnerability, panic, fear, and worry?